 Jumping up is just playing – isn’t it?

-An adult Labrador can weigh 70 – 80lbs or more.
+An adult Labrador can weigh seventy to eighty pounds or more.

-However much you may appreciate his paws on your shoulders, the chances are, your friends and relatives may be less enthusiastic.
+Even if you don’t much mind your best friend resting his paws on your shoulders so that he can greet you when you return home, the chances are, your friends and relatives may be less enthusiastic.

 “He’s just playing” will wear thin as he gets bigger.